maramara/maramara.github.io/_projects/mgr.md

 Main Requirements for demo applications
 - **Card Fraud Detection**
     - settings for defining transaction parameters
     - option to run a query, which yields the result represented in a graph
-- **StrataData Conference Connector **
+- **StrataData Conference Connector**
     - show conference-related data in real-time in a graph and make it searchable
-    - allow real-time preview of new attendees and tweets  related to the conference during the conference
+    - allow real-time preview of new attendees and tweets related to the conference during the conference itself
 - **Data Lineage with GitHub Commits**
     - run example queries on a given dataset and show the result in a graph
 - **Blockchain Analysis ()Anti Money Laundering)**
      - run example queries on a given dataset, show results in tabular and graph mode
 - **Impact Analysis with NPM Packages**
      - show color-coded risk analysis of dependencies for listed packages

 ![Demo lo-fi wireframes](/assets/img/mgr/mgr-wf.jpg)
 *Demo low fidelity wireframes*

-I made detailed wireframes and flow diagrams for all five demo use-cases to serve as a reference point for testing and communication with stakeholders and developers when progressing towards development.
+I made detailed wireframes and flow diagrams for all five demo use-cases to serve as a reference point for testing and communication with stakeholders and developers before progressing towards development.
 Example below is for the ConConnector demo.

 ![ConConnector wireframes](/assets/img/mgr/mgr-cc-wf.jpg)